niconiahi/kopius/feedback/01_pokedex.md

 />
 ```

-### Don"t use "List" or "Array" as name for an array
+### Don't use "List" or "Array" as name for an array

 Take this example, which has the `typesList` variable.
 The `List` part is totally redundant.
 The fact that is an array is signaled by either or not having an _s_